 Frequently Asked Questions

-Can I be notified about permit applications through email?
+Can I be notified about permit applications?

 Can I apply for my permit on the web?

 Yes, you may submit applications online through the ePermit portal.
-You may also submit your application and other requests to the District at your local office, by mail, or fax.

 What is a wetland?

-According to Florida rules, a wetland means areas that are inundated or saturated by surface water or groundwater at a frequency and a duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soils.
-Florida wetlands generally include swamps, marshes, bayheads, bogs, cypress domes and strands, sloughs, wet prairies, riverine swamps and marshes, hydric seepage slopes, tidal marshes, mangroves swamps, and other similar areas.
+According to Florida rules, wetlands means areas that are inundated or saturated by surface water or groundwater at a frequency and a duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soils.
+Florida wetlands generally include swamps, marshes, bayheads, bogs, cypress domes and strands, sloughs, wet prairies, riverine swamps and marshes, hydric seepage slopes, tidal marshes, mangrove swamps, and other similar areas.
 Florida wetlands generally do not include longleaf or slash pine flatwoods with an understory dominated by saw palmetto.

 What is mitigation?